dekoza/django-biscuit/README.rst

 django-biscuit
 ==============

-Letting you slack off while developing tasty APIs for Django apps since 2012.
+Letting you slack off while developing tasty APIs for Django apps.

 This project is a fork of `django-tastypie` and the main aim is to make Tastypie DRY as hell.
 It means  that you shouldn't be forced